-You pay a 20% coinsurance of the allowed amount for each DME item that you receive.
-The Part B deductible applies.
+You pay 20% of the allowed amount for each DME item that you receive.
+In most cases, the DME is billed monthly, and you will pay 20% of the allowed cost each month.

 Your cost sharing for Medicare oxygen equipment coverage is 20% of the allowed amount, most often billed monthly.
 You will pay 20% of the allowed cost each month.